pirate/bash-utils/README.md

 # bash-utils

-A collection of hand-crafted bash scripts and helper functions for various common tasks.
+A collection of my hand-crafted bash scripts and helper functions for various common tasks.

 ## Code Layout